 If your assets are substantial enough that you can give more than your income this year, you won’t lose the deduction for the excess amount.
 You can use it next year, as has always been the case.

 Required minimum distributions (RMDs) waived in 2020 for most donors: RMD for individuals over age 70 ½ are suspended until 2021.
 This includes distributions from defined benefit pension plans and 457 plans.
 The RMD is an attractive way for donors to make a significant charitable gift directly from their IRA to a charity through a qualified charitable contribution (QCD) while avoiding taxable income.
 The suspension of the RMD may dampen somewhat the incentive for a donor who makes a gift from their IRA to count toward that minimum.
 However, the tax benefit of the QCD remains.

 The takeaway - donors directing a QCD to charity this year (up to $100,000 per individual) will still reduce their taxable IRA balance.
 This allows all taxpayers, itemizers and non-itemizers alike, to direct gifts from their IRA to charities in a tax-efficient manner.

-For more information on giving to SHSMO, please contact Monica Collins at CollinsMW@shsmo.org
+For more information on giving to SHSMO, please contact Gerald Hirsch at GivingtoSHSMO@shsmo.org.

 This information is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax adviser.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.